DSchroer/schroer.ca/source/_posts/storage-upgrade.md

 ## First Idea

 My initial idea was to simply go out and purchase a large SD card.
 Unfortunately my device only has a regular SD card reader.
 So I ended up having a large card jutting out from the side, that could fall out at any time.
-There was no way that I would use that for a long time.
+There was no way I would use that for a long time.

 So I began by removing the plastic casing off the card.
 As it turns out, modern full sized SD cards do not use the full space provided to them.
 So I could remove half of the space that the card took up.
 This still wasn't enough to fit nicely into the reader.
 So I moved to a more interesting approach.